STEM & Health Sciences Core and Spanish Language

 - It is recommended that if you have not yet completed one semester/quarter of college-level Spanish or the equivalent elect to take a language course through the program.

 - Courses and course hours of instructions are subject to change.

-- Requests for sample syllabi can be made to the ISA Valencia Site Specialist
+- Requests for sample syllabi can be made to the ISA Valencia Program Manager.

-- Please note that courses for Spring 2019 have yet to be confirmed.
-Below are the courses that have been offered in past semesters.
+- Please note that courses for Fall 2020 are still being confirmed.
 Once the course offering is confirmed, this disclaimer will no longer appear.

 - Credits earned vary according to the policies of your home institution.
 According to ISA policy and possible visa requirements, you must maintain full-time enrollment status, as determined by their home institutions, for the duration of the program.

 - Per the Universitat Politecnica de Valencia, 1.25 ECTS credits is equivalent to 1 U.S. semester credits/ 2 quarter units, or 15 contact hours.
 Credit transfer is ultimately determined by your home university.